Siheyuan: Present

 According to the Beijing Municipal Administration of Cultural Heritage, there are over 500 historic courtyards preserved in the Cultural and Historical Conservation Areas as important cultural monuments.
 Many of these are public museums, and preserved historical siheyuans include Lu Xun Memorial, Guo Moruo Memorial, Mao Dun Memorial, Mei Lanfang Memorial, Lao She Memorial and many others.
-A study by the United Nations Human Settlements Programme in 2008 estimates that there are still about 400,000 residential courtyards remaining in Beijing.
+A 2008 study by the United Nations found that there were still about 400,000 residential courtyards remaining in Beijing.
 The sales market of siheyuan has also been booming in recent years.
 A report in 2005 finds there are usually around 7,000 to 9,000 residential siheyuans that are on the market for sale, and many are generally priced at 7,000 to 10,000 yuan per square meter.
 However, the prices vary based on the area and the market.
 For residential siheyuans in the Dongcheng and Xicheng districts in 2009, the prices can go up to 40,000 yuan per square meter.
 For siheyuans near the Houhai and Shichahai area, the prices can go up to between 100,000 and 150,000 yuan per square meter.
 A 2,000 square meter siheyuan near the Shichahai area was sold for 40 million yuan ($6 million) in 2005.